fortify-presales/IWA/README.md

 - **admin@localhost.com/password**

+Upon login, you will be subsequently asked for a Multi-Factor Authentication (MFA) code.
+This functionality is not yet enabled and you can enter any digit number sequence, e.g. `12345`.

 ### Release (Docker Image)

 The JAR file can be built into a [Docker](https://www.docker.com/) image using the provided `Dockerfile` in `src/main/configs` and the